News & Events

 Upcoming Events

-Online Lecture Series "The Anthropocene" 2023
+Online Lecture Series "The Anthropocene" 2025

-Tuesdays, 5:00-7:00 pm (CET & CEST), starts on 7 March 2023
+Tuesdays, 5:00-7:00 pm (CET & CEST), starts on 11 March 2025

-This summer term, we will again be hosting an interdisciplinary online lecture series with national and international speakers from the sciences, social sciences, and humanities who will examine the challenges and controversies of the Anthropocene from different perspectives.
+An open online lecture series with international speakers from the sciences, social sciences and humanities who will examine the challenges and controversies of the Anthropocene from different perspectives.

 The lecture series is a cooperation of VAN, the Department of Geology and the IGCP 732 project of the University of Vienna, together with the Forum Anthropozän.